 Conferences can be a great way to build your personal and company brand, and if done well then you can get directly in front of your target customers as an authority that can help them solve their biggest problems.

 Similar to sponsoring conferences, speaking at a conference shows your expertise.

 Speaking at conferences isn’t for everyone, but if it is for you and you are able to get speaking slots (either through invites, sponsorships, or pitching).

 This can be a powerful way to be seen as an SME and build more trust–leading to more leads–for your business.

 Continuing in the vein of building authority, writing a book is (according to many) the single best way to help others see you as the authority that you are on the topic about which you write.

-Writing a book is a huge investment, especially if you go through the process of hiring an editor and doing revisions and then properly marketing it to the world to spread the word and value in the book.
-Thus, this is a long term strategy because it takes time to do it right.
+Writing a book is a huge investment, especially if you go through the process of hiring an editor and doing revisions and then properly marketing it to the world.
+Thus, this is a long-term strategy because it takes time to do it right.

 It is possible to write a book more quickly and with Amazon’s publishing tools you can easily publish it in digital format.
 There are also many self-publishing tools available for print-on-demand setups for books from indie authors, so that is another route you can go to get your message out to the world.

 Finally, if you want to stand out from the crowd in your industry then you should investigate creating content using different content mediums than others.